sfu-arch/Accelergy-Timeloop/README.md

 A docker with built-in tools is provided to get started in accelergy-timeloop-Docker-Version folder

 Native Installation:
-Acclergy-Timeloop with built-in tools is provided to get started in accelergy-timeloop-infrastructure folder
+Accelergy-Timeloop with built-in tools is provided to get started in accelergy-timeloop-infrastructure folder